 - Awareness: Introducing prospects to your brand and help them recognize the need for your product/service.

 - Research & education: The prospect is aware of the problem and your solution, and is actively gathering information on both.

 - Comparison & validation: The prospect is actively considering your solution as well as alternative options, gathering information and comparing each in order to make an informed decision.

 - Purchase: After a prospect has determined that your solution is best, it’s time to buy!

-In most cases, the content you include on your website will support a number of different goals and objectives, but will focus primarily meeting the needs of people who are seeking education, considering your solution, and are those who are ready to make a purchase.
+In most cases, the content you include on your website will support a number of different goals and objectives but will focus primarily on meeting the needs of people who are seeking education, considering your solution, and are those who are ready to make a purchase.